 • Overheated furnace.

-If you run a furnace without a filter for one night, it won’t affect your HVAC system detrimentally.
-However, the longer you run your heating system without an air filter, the more contaminants will accumulate inside your heating unit’s inner mechanisms.
+Running a furnace without a filter for one night won’t affect your HVAC system detrimentally.
+However, the longer you run your heating system without an air filter, the more contaminants will accumulate inside your heating unit’s inner mechanisms:

-The most prevalent issue that stems from running a furnace without a filter is poor indoor air quality.
+Poor indoor air quality is the most prevalent issue that stems from running a furnace without a filter.
 Dust is stirred in a home when the furnace continually cycles the air.
-Debris is sucked back up through the intake, pumped back through the air vents, and remains suspended in the air until it is inhaled or accumulates within the HVAC unit.
+Debris is sucked back up through the intake, pumped back through the air vents, and remains suspended until it is inhaled or accumulates within the HVAC unit.

 The frame of the old filter should display the size, which can vary depending on the unit size and model.
 Reference your furnace manual to determine what type, size, and thickness of the filter you need for your home’s furnace.

 If you have a new filter, throw away your disposable filter and replace it.
 If your filter is reusable, wash it off and replace it.
-Your old filter should have arrows noting what direction the air flows to help you insert the new filter the same way.
+Your old filter should have arrows noting the airflow direction to help you insert the new filter similarly.

 Secure the New Filter in Place

 Remove the packaging from the new filter so the air can flow through.
 Slide the filter into place, ensuring the arrows on the frame point in the same direction as the previous filter.
 Close the service panel and turn the furnace on.

 Suppose you run a furnace without a filter.
 In that case, you leave your heating system susceptible to dirt and debris that will inevitably lead to expensive repairs and premature death of your HVAC system.